Learn how to support chronic disease management and help prevent secondary conditions and complexity using an a health coaching intervention

 - Motivational communication with clients who have or are at high-risk of chronic diseases,

 - Implement and monitor the progress of interventions.

 - Legal issues and innovation related to chronic disease management health coaching,

 - Regulated health professionals working in primary care, community care, specialty clinics, hospitals, pharmacies, and other clinical settings

 - Health professionals who want to start their own health coaching practice

 Non-regulated health professionals may be admitted on a case by case basis.
 You will need to meet a minimum requirement of (1) bachelor's degree in a health-related field (i.e. public health, health promotion, psychology (unlicensed) , kinesiology (unlicensed) etc., (2) demonstrated knowledge of human anatomy and physiology or pathophysiology and (3) completion of the Lifestyle and Wellness Health Coach Certificate

 If you are unsure whether you meet the minimum requirements, please inquire at 416 736 2100 ext 22170 or firstname.lastname@example.org.

 Please see Frequently Asked Questions for more information about health coaching and our health coaching programs.

-The Chronic Disease Management Health Coach Certificate comprises of five (5) full classroom days and two webinar sessions.
+The Chronic Disease Management Health Coach Certificate comprises of five (5) full in-person classroom days and two online sessions (live webcasts).
 The program uses an interactive, competency-based curriculum, which includes a live role-playing simulation session with patient actors.